Examples of the most common multi-factor authentication approaches to help you enhance mfa security and usability.

 However, as soon as the user attempts to access more sensitive information or to engage in a transaction, the user can be prompted for additional factors, thus stepping up from one factor to two or more.

 This approach is often taken in the financial services industry, where, for example, customers may simply wish to check their account balance or credit score.
-If MFA were used at the outset, users might be less inclined to access the site for such simple queries.
+If MFA was used at the outset, users might be less inclined to access the site for such simple queries.
 Being able to access basic information with a single factor sign-on process can enhance user experience without jeopardizing security.

 At the same time, step-up authentication ensures that when users want access to more sensitive data, such as when they want to transfer money or apply for a loan, they can be immediately challenged to provide additional authentication.
 They step up to MFA only when the need for heightened security requires it.

-Time-sensitive Re-verification
+4) Time-sensitive Re-verification

 Another approach to MFA that can improve usability while maintaining security involves fine-tuning the TTL (Time to Live) of the different authentication factors.
 In this case, the user logs on for the first time with two or more factors so that MFA is established from the beginning.
 If the user continues to use the same browser and a trusted device, however, it may be unnecessary for the user to go through this entire process again for an extended period of time.